knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

       name: <rabbitmq-broker-config-name>
     spec:
       rabbitmqClusterReference:
+        # if a local cluster is being used, name and connectionSecret cannot be set at the same time
         name: <cluster-name>
+        # if an external rabbitmq cluster is being used
+        connectionSecret:
+          name: rabbitmq-secret-credentials
       queueType: quorum
     ```
     Where <cluster-name> is the name of the RabbitMQ cluster created in the step above.